flow123d/flow123d/doc/design/field_evaluate.md

 - CouplingIntegral - on bulk.ngh_range
 - BoundaryIntegral - on boundary_side_range (TBD)

-- Seems that in terms of these integrals can be combined during one assembly so we have each of them at most once.
+- In theory we can combine integrals to have at most single instance of each type per single assembly operation.
 - For every dimension we create them by a method of the EvalPoints, passing suitable set of quadratures.
+- Functions provided by Integrals:
-- Then we need integrals to mark active eval points on the actual patch of "assembly objects" and the mesh elements they live on.
-This can be done by passing through the "assembly objects" in the order of their Hilbert index and distributing the points on them until we reach the number of active points per patch.
+  - Mark active eval points on the actual patch.
+Assembly algorithm iterates over "elementary integration domains" in the order of their Hilbert index.
+The integral has to iterate over its quadrature points.
+The point  and distributing the points on them until we reach the number of active points per patch.
 - Same method Integral::points(assembly_object) is used later on to iterate over quadrature points.
 - In principle there should be one kind of the quadrature point accessor for every kind of the integral.

+Operations provided by the quadrature points:
+	- all points - retrieve value of a field in the point, e.g. `pressure(bulk_point)`
+	- SidePoint - permute(CellSide) -> SidePoint; allows iteration over all pairs of sides of an edge, in fact allows to form integrals mixing points of any two faces of same dimension, even non-colocated.
+	- CouplingSidePoint - bulk() -> BulkPoint
+Possible interface to shape functions:
+	`FieldFE pressure_fe ...`
+	`element_fields.normal(side_point)` - outer normal at a side point `element_fields.coord(point)` - absolute coordinates of the point `element_fields.JxW(point)` - Jacobina times quadrature weight of the point `pressure_fe.base(i, point)` - value of the i-th shape function in the point `pressure_fe.grad(i, point)` - value of the i-th base function in the point

 **ElementCacheMap**
 This holds mesh elements associated with the actual patch and for every pair (mesh element, eval_point) gives the active point index, these have to form continuous sequence.
 The points of the "assemble objects" forming the patch are added to the map.
 There is independent map for every integral but these can be in a single class.